modin-project/modin/docs/flow/modin/pandas/series.rst

 Modin's ``pandas.Series`` API
 '''''''''''''''''''''''''''''
 Modin's ``pandas.Series`` API is backed by a distributed object providing an identical API to pandas.
-Internally, the data is divided into partitions in order to parallelize computations and utilize the user's hardware as much as possible.
 After the user calls some ``Series`` function, this call is internally rewritten into a representation that can be processed in parallel by the partitions.
 These results can be e.g., reduced to single output, identical to the single threaded pandas ``Series`` method output.